tue-firefly/ground-robot/README.md

 Runs a test sequence of movements to verify the communication with the Arduino is working.

 ## remote_control.py
-Allows the robot to be controlled remotely over UDP
+Allows the robot to be controlled remotely over UDP.

+**Nota bene:** This script does not work at the moment